semjerome/Jerome/README.md

 For the last journal, it then talks about inevitable accidents that can happen with motorcycles and automobiles. [@7410053]

-I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: